 So instead of clicking on the large tyre, I've drawn a selection around it, with the Object Select tool.

 The large tyre is now selected.
-We will have to remove the area in the centre of the tyre and there are also a few small areas that need .
+We will have to remove the area in the center of the tyre and there are also a few small areas that need .

 With the Quick Selection tool sized appropriately, I've selected the Subtract from Selection button.